 The mission of Crisis Assistance Ministry is to provide assistance and advocacy for people in financial crisis, helping them move toward self-sufficiency.

-The following FAQs provide information on how to get help and give help during COVID-19.
+The following FAQs provide information on how to get help during COVID-19.

-A: If you have questions about the evictions process and think you need legal help, please call Legal Aid at 1-866-219-5262 or visit www.legalaidnc.org.
+A: If you have questions about the eviction process and think you need legal help, please call Legal Aid at 1-866-219-5262 or visit www.legalaidnc.org.